NickyDCFP/hAQathon_team_tra5h/README.md

 # Team TRA5H
+Keywords: Quantum Spectral Graph Theory, Probabilistic Clique Finding, Variational Quantum Eigensolvers, Renewable Energy, Climate Week

-Project created for the NYU Tandon's Haqathon, a hackathon focused on quantum computing.
+Project created for the NYU Tandon's hAQathon, a hackathon focused on quantum computing for sustainiability.
 Our project is a web application that utilizes quantum algorithms combined with classical techniques to help push towards the development of sustainable, renewable energy and reduce carbon emissions.
-We will be using quantum phase estimation to greatly increase the efficiency of finding eigenvalues.
-We will then use these eigenvalues to find cliques and thus find the best areas to place renewable energy farms such as wind energy.
+We will be using variational quantum eigensolvers to greatly increase the efficiency of finding eigenvalues.
+We will then use these eigenvalues to proboabilistically find cliques and thus find renewable energy hotspots and cold spots to encourage the redistribution of energy, as was mentioned as a major issue during NYC Climate Week 2023.

 ## Running Instructions